Perfect Blue: Plot

-Some time later, Mima is now a well-known actress and visits Rumi in a mental institution.
-Rumi's doctor says that she still believes she is a pop idol most of the time.
-Mima says she's learned a lot from her experience, thanks to Rumi.
-As Mima leaves the hospital, she overhears two nurses talking about her.
-They think she is a lookalike, as the real Mima Kirigoe would supposedly have no reason to visit a mental institution.
-As Mima enters her car, she smiles at herself in the rear-view mirror before declaring, "No, I'm real."
+Sometime later, Mima, now a well-known actress, visits Rumi in a mental institution.
+Rumi's doctor says Rumi still believes she is a pop idol most of the time.
+Mima says she has learned a lot from her experiences with Rumi.
+As Mima leaves the hospital, she overhears two nurses, who recognize her but conclude that she must be a look-alike, as the real Mima Kirigoe would have no reason to visit a mental institution.
+As Mima enters her car, she smiles at herself in the rear-view mirror before declaring, "No, I'm the real thing."